SK1Y101/sk1y101.github.io/_projects/GravProject.md

 ### Matched filtering

 Matched filtering <d-cite key="matchedFilter"></d-cite> is the main method by which the bulk of this search is performed.
-This tool is particularly powerful for identifying a known signal within data that contains Gaussian noise, as it is \textit{mathematically provable} [find source maybe?] to be the optimum linear filter.
+This tool is particularly powerful for identifying a known signal within data that contains Gaussian noise, as it is *mathematically provable* [find source maybe?] to be the optimum linear filter.
 As such, it underpins a lot of work in RADAR and similar subsystems, as they too require filtering known data from noise.
 The two deceptively simple equations that describe it's working are given below:

 $$
     \rho = \frac{1}{\sigma} \int \frac {d(f) h^*(f)}{S(f)} df